 WiFi / Internet

-Free and unlimited WiFi is available at Newark Airport.
+Free, unlimited Wi-Fi is available.
 Connect to the “_Free EWR WiFi” network.

 Security & Safety